kzuberi/ipython-cytoscape.js/README.md

-Cytoscape.js graph visualization widget for the IPython Notebook
+Cytoscape.js network visualization widget for the IPython Notebook

 Notebooks working out the basics of implementation: